 NPX features standard expander type and paging specific settings under Device Maintenance>Remote Devices.
 This section covers settings that are different and/or specific to the paging stations.

-As of Tesira version 4.2 the NPX Network Settings dialog allows IP configuration for the internal Control interface, and the Dante interface is restricted to DHCP only.
-For AVB capable systems a tab is available for setting alternate media network details.
-Control and media traffic is combined, allowing the one physical network interface on the NPX to service both functions.
+As of Tesira version 4.3, the NPX Network Settings dialog enables separate IP configurations for the internal Control interface and the Dante interface (restricted to DHCP only in older versions).
+Dante network configuration/AVB related alternate media network settings are available in the Media Networks tab.
+Control and media traffic are combined, allowing the one physical network interface on the NPX to service both functions.

 There are two separate security settings on an NPX: